ashutoshmjain/gita/src/mathuraChap01.md

 ## 1.1
 ---

 If we think of  modern civilization a premium car, then what `Vaśiṣṭha` had contemplated [^whoIsVas] was ‘literally’ the wheels - the rudimentary knowledge — agriculture, mining, metallurgy, transport, to name a few — down to the very meaning of the five elements.
 Pieces of entire wisdom were sharded in the collective memory of the congregation.
-Only `Vaśiṣṭha` knew it all.
-His mind was the only ‘full back up’ of this budding 'external store of knowledge’.
+Only `Vaśiṣṭha` had it all indexed in his mind -  more importantly he knew how to architect and kick start an auditory external store of information.

 If it took us say five thousand years from the wheel to a car, it had probably taken fifty thousand [^50k], to evolve the ‘wheels’, for knowledge is never a straight line.
 It is a curve that curls up exponentially with time.
 Had `Vaśiṣṭha` died, the nascent civilization could have receded into stone ages, and quite possibly perished into a dark future, for success against cruel forces of nature was a bleak chance — one in a trillion — may be even less.
 The trajectory of rise of consciousness is contingent upon the discoveries, and the inventors who built on each other's work.
 Think of it as a pyramid — upside down.
 At some point in the past, this inverse pyramid meets the primordial jungle — just a single hinge on which a vast civilization must balance. `Bramh-rishi Vaśiṣṭha` was that underpin.